 I also provide tutoring over Skype at a reduced rate!
 It is a solution for when the traveling distance is too far or you want to pay a cheaper rate!
 I have a BS in Chemistry from UC Irvine and a MS in Chemistry from UC San Diego.

 I have a experience tutoring both high school and college students.
-I have experience teaching high school students in the San Diego Area at High Bluff Academy.
-I have also TA'ed chemistry
+I have experience teaching high school students in the San Diego Area at High Bluff Academy and at Halstrom Academy.
+I have

 I am also willing to be flexible in my rate; please discuss before we meet for a first session.
 I have a 1 hour minimum.